-12. Uptime Controller Port: Accept the default up.time Controller port (9997) or enter a new one, then press Enter.
+12. Uptime Controller Port: Accept the default Uptime Controller port (9997) or enter a new one, then press Enter.

-This is the port through which the up.time Controller listens for API calls.
+This is the port through which the Uptime Infrastructure Monitor Controller listens for API calls.
 The port number is written to the <installDirectory>/controller/etc/jetty-ssl.xml file.